 In 2013, I was appointed as a founding member of the Teachers’ Academy at the University of Helsinki, as acknowledgement of teaching skills and scholarship in education.
 Ever since, I am working to develop the internationalization of higher education and to invent new methods for interdisciplinary teaching.
-At the moment I am involved in a multilateral teaching co-operation with three Baltic universities (the Nordplus-project) Baltic-Nordic Network for the Advancement of Methodology in Area Studies.
-Previously, I collaborated with Belarussian and Georgian universities in the three-year Basercan-project.

 I’m a quantitatively oriented social scientist specialized in Russia and post-Soviet countries.
 At the moment, I work as a doctoral researcher in doctoral programme in Political, Societal and Regional Change (PSRC).
 In my dissertation research, I examine the relationship between political participation and autocracy in Russia and more generally in post-Soviet countries.